Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 https://youtu.be/5AlRQYtUSHg

 Finale of the battle where our team("Fish tank") won in dominant fashion, taking overall first place.
+[View Competition](https://youtu.be/5AlRQYtUSHg)

 Specific rulesets and strategic highlights described in sections below